andreihar/emotion-recognition/README.md

 <!-- RUN -->
 ## Run

-Open the notebook using your choice software in a terminal or command window by navigating to the top-level project directory, `EmotionRecognition`.
+Open the notebook using your choice software in a terminal or command window by navigating to the top-level project directory, `emotion-recognition`.
 For example, if the software is Jupyter Notebook:

 ```bash
 jupyter notebook emotion_recognition.ipynb